Master of Public Health

 |MPH 561||Community Health Education||4|

 Students in all degree programs offered through the department take a comprehensive written examination based on a case study with questions designed to test students’ ability to integrate the knowledge and skills they have gained from the core curriculum.
 A student takes the public health comprehensive exam during his/her last semester of study.
-If the last semester falls during the summer semester, a student may petition to take the comprehensive exam during the prior spring semester.
+If the last semester falls during the summer semester, a student may request to take the comprehensive exam during the prior spring semester with a Student Petition form.
 A student must complete all core courses (except the internship) prior to taking the comprehensive exam, but may take the exam concurrently with electives or the internship during the last semester of study.
 The student must successfully complete the exam within one year after completing course work for the degree.
 Students who do not successfully complete the examination during their final semester of study must enroll in MPH 583 (zero credit hours, one billable credit hour) each regular semester (fall/spring) until they pass the exam.
 Students must pass the exam within one year of completing course work with a maximum of three consecutive attempts.

 The Public Health Department offers five graduate certificates for specialized study in public health.
 These certificates, all of which are available either on-campus or online, may be taken by either degree or non-degree seeking students (except as noted below) interested in advanced preparation in: